top of page

 Fact: Modern implants last 20–25 years, sometimes even longer.

-If you undergo surgery in your 50s, you may not even need a revision later.
+If surgery is performed in a patient’s 50s, they may not even need a revision later.
 With proper care, implants perform reliably even in active individuals.

 Myth 4: You Won’t Walk Normally Again